Fully Dynamic s-t Edge Connectivity in Subpolynomial Time: Introduction

 \section{Introduction}

-In the general dynamic graph setting, a fully dynamic algorithm for some property $\mathscr{P}$ supports the following operations on a given graph $G$: \begin{enumerate} \item $\mathtt{preprocess}(G)$: initialize the algorithm with input graph $G$ \item $\insertt(u, v)$: insert edge $(u, v)$ to the graph \item $\delete(u,v )$: delete edge $(u, v)$ from the graph \item $\query(\mathscr{P})$: answer if property $\mathscr{P}$ holds for the graph \end{enumerate} The goal is to process graph update operations (edge insertions and deletions) and query operations as efficiently as possible.
-Update and query time can be categorized into two types: worst case, i.e., the upper bound of running time of any update or query operation, and amortized, i.e., the running time amortized over a sequence of operations.
+In the study of dynamic graphs, a fully dynamic algorithm for some property $\mathscr{P}$ supports the following operations on a given graph $G$: \begin{enumerate}\itemsep -3pt \item $\mathtt{preprocess}(G)$: initialize the algorithm with input graph $G$ \item $\insertt(u, v)$: insert edge $(u, v)$ into the graph \item $\delete(u,v )$: delete edge $(u, v)$ from the graph \item $\query(\mathscr{P})$: answer if property $\mathscr{P}$ holds for the graph \end{enumerate} The goal is to process graph update operations (edge insertions and deletions) and query operations as efficiently as possible.
+Update and query time can be categorized into two types: worst case, i.e., the upper bound on the running time of any update or query operation, and amortized, i.e., the running time amortized over a sequence of operations.

-In this paper, we study the fully dynamic $c$-edge connectivity problem.
-For an undirected graph $G$, two vertices $x$ and $y$ of $G$ are $c$-edge connected for an integer $c \geq 1$ if $x$ and $y$ cannot be disconnected by removing less than $c$ edges from the graph.
+In this paper, we study the fully dynamic $s$-$t$ edge connectivity problem.
+Here, the graph receives edge insertion/deletion updates, as well as queries each containing two vertices.
+The goal is to determine if the two queried vertices are $c$-edge connected, i.e., the two queried vertices cannot be disconnected by removing fewer than $c$ edges.
+In the literature such as~\cite{galil1991fully, galil1991fully_3, eppstein1997sparsification, frederickson1997ambivalent, henzinger1997fully}, the dynamic $s$-$t$ edge connectivity problem was also referred to as the dynamic $c$-edge connectivity problem.
+In order to distinguish this problem from the dynamic problem of determining if every two vertices are $c$-edge connected, we refer to the problem studied in this paper the dynamic $s$-$t$ edge connectivity problem (see Section~\ref{sec:related_work}).